Yoo In-na: Personal life

+Yoo Inna is best friends with fellow singer-actress and You Are the Best! co-star IU, whom she has known since they met on the television show Heroes in 2010.
+IU has written three songs about Yoo or inspired by her: "You", "Drama", and "Dear My Crazy Soulmate".

-At a June 7, 2012, fan meeting to mark the end of Queen and I, Ji Hyun-woo made a surprise public declaration that he was in love with co-star Yoo.
-The declaration was covered significantly by the press in the following days, during which their agencies, and Ji and Yoo had remained quiet on the issue, except for a message to his fans that Ji posted on Twitter on June 11.
-Speculation about their relationship status ended on June 17, when gossip website Sportsseoul.com photographed the couple together on a midnight date at a park in Bundang, Gyeonggi, where Yoo lives.
-On June 18, Yoo confirmed on her radio show that they were officially dating.
+At a June 7, 2012 fan meeting to mark the end of Queen and I, Ji Hyun-woo made a surprise public declaration that he was in love with his co-star Yoo.
+The declaration was covered significantly by the press in the following days, during which both the two actors and their agencies remained quiet on the issue, except for a message to his fans that Ji posted on Twitter on June 11.
+Speculation about their relationship status ended on June 17, when they were photographed on a midnight date at a park in Bundang, Gyeonggi, where Yoo lives.
+On June 18, Yoo confirmed on her radio show that they were dating.
 On May 14, 2014, their respective agencies confirmed in a press release that the couple had ended their relationship.

 Philanthropy

+On January 2019 Yoo secretly donated 30 million won to Salvation Army's meal support project for undernourished children.

 On February 9, 2023, Yoo donated 30 million won to help in 2023 Turkey–Syria earthquake through Hope Bridge National Disaster Relief Association.

+On 22 June 2024, Yoo participated in "Can you say it again?" event organised by social welfare organization Snail of Love.
+Yoo is a Soul Leader, a designation for high-value donors of the social welfare organization Snail of Love.

+She has donated a total of 230 million won, which was used to support 25 hearing-impaired children by covering the cost of cochlear implant surgeries and devices.

+Advertisements and brand deals

+Yoo has been a sought-after model, especially in the beauty and fashion industries.
+In March 2019, Yoo was selected as the most valuable female advertising model.
+It was also the year Yoo signed most number of advertisement deals of her career.
+In December 2024, Yoo became the first-ever exclusive model for Meritz Financial Group's subsidiary Meritz Security, which has not had a model in the past 23 years.